 Heat can also be used, and again, be careful not to burn yourself.
 After the initial acute pain has subsided, hopefully in a few days, you can try heat.
-Some people prefer to use heat first, or they will alternate between heat and cold.
+Some people prefer to use heating pad first, or they will alternate between heat and cold.

 Heat helps to increase the flow of oxygen and nutrients to the area, which helps to heal.
 Heat also stimulates sensory receptors in the skin so your brain will focus less on the sciatica pain.